PA Frequently Asked Questions

 Does Trine University's PA Program require the GRE?

 Yes.
 A combined score of 300 is considered competitive.
-We encourage those with a combined score of less than 300 to consider retaking the GRE.

 What is your CASPA GRE code?